And to remind you how stressful sales can be, tomorrow is National Stress Awareness Day – yes, it’s a real special day!

 Mistake 2 – Listen more, talk less

 But take time to listen to what your prospects and clients have to say.
 Read their comments on your website.
 See what they are saying about you on Twitter.
 Check out common industry discussion boards.
-Are clients leaving negative reviews on Yelp or Google Reviews – if yes, respond quickly before those bad comments spread like wildfire to other sites.
+Are clients leaving negative reviews on Yelp or Google Reviews – if yes, respond quickly to those bad comments before they spread like wildfire to other sites.

 Engagement is key to social media.
 The more transparent your company, the better off you will be.